 User Response: The reason for job submission failure will be indicated in a previous message.
 Take the corrective action indicated by the previous message's description.

 BFX004I BFXJS STARTED.

-Explanation: The BFXJS program has been started and is ready to offer Job Submission services.
+Severity: 4 (Detailed informational) Explanation: The BFXJS program has been started and is ready to offer Job Submission services.
+User Response: None.

 BFX005I BFX GLOBAL configuration completed.